Fahad-Al-Maashani/Wesbite_Expenses_Tracker/README.md

-# Expense Tracker with Graph 📊
+# Expense Tracker with Graph 📊  Repo under work and still not completed i would advise not take my approach until I finalize my work with prod version.
 An interactive expense tracker application that allows users to record, view, and analyze their expenses with a dynamic graph using Chart.js.
 This is a simple yet powerful project for keeping track of personal finances.
 While the frontend is fully functional, the backend is still under development.

 ## Features ✨